kaminiwalunj/mslearn-fabric/Instructions/Labs/00-getting-started-v1.md

 ## Objective

 Explore dataflows, data warehousing, and reporting in Microsoft Fabric.
-By the end of this lab, You will gain insights on :
+By the end of this lab, you will gain insights on :

 - **Create and use a Dataflow (Gen2) in Microsoft Fabric:** Learn to effectively ingest and transform data using Dataflows (Gen2) in Microsoft Fabric.
 Connect data sources, standardize the data, and efficiently load it to Lakehouse.
 - **Analyze data in a Data Warehouse:** Learn to create and manage a relational data warehouse in Microsoft Fabric.
 Utilize SQL to perform queries and visualizations.